LukasLichten/dotfiles/Readme.md

 Additionally the config is setup to expect a config file in `~/.config/hypr/device-specific.conf`, used for configuring monitors and device specific env.
 It is important that this file at minimum exist, hyprland will otherwise throw an error.

+The hyprland config includes a hardcoded `$home` variable that you will likely need to change.

 ## Hyprland shotcuts
 Window Management: